as4395/as4395/README.md

 - 🧱 Build a functional homelab with virtual machines to practice networking, OS fundamentals, and offensive/defensive techniques
 - ⚙️ Improve scripting and automation skills using Python, Bash, and PowerShell in real-world security workflows
-- ☁️ Gain hands-on experience with cloud platforms and virtualization for malware sandboxing, honeypots, and cert prep
+- ☁️ Gain hands-on experience with cloud platforms and virtualization for malware sandboxing, honeypots, and certification preparation